clockworkpc/cpc-ruby/README.md

 1. Refine my TDD, BDD, and SBE-focused approach to solving problems.
 1. Practise vital programming skills -- Git, information security, etc.

-In short, it goes some way to answering the question, "What problems can you solve, and how do you solve them in Ruby"?
+In short, it goes some way to answering the question, "*What problems can you solve, and how do you solve them in Ruby*"?

 ## Getting Started